 My previous research focused on dholes (Cuon alpinus), and Endangered Species, in Cambodia, Laos, and Bhutan.
 Before that I studied several other carnivore species, mostly canids, in South Africa, Poland, Texas, and Kansas (see Research tab for summaries).

-I have been associated with the Wildlife Conservation Research Unit (WildCRU), University of Oxford, since 2004 as a postdoctoral researcher, initially as a Marie Curie Fellow.
-I am a member of IUCN Canid Specialist Group, along with the IUCN Dhole Working Group.
-I also am a member of the Society for Conservation Biology, American Society of Mammalogists, Ecological Society of America, and The Wildlife Society.
+I am still affiliated with the Wildlife Conservation Research Unit (WildCRU), University of Oxford, where I have been conducting research since 2004.
+I am a former Fulbright Scholar (Poland; 2002-04) and Marie Curie Fellow (University of Oxford; 2005-07).
+I am a member of the IUCN Cat Specialist Group, IUCN Canid Specialist Group, and the IUCN Dhole Working Group.
+I also am a member of the Society for Conservation Biology, American Society of Mammalogists, and The Wildlife Society.